j-mnr/gophergo.dev/content/basics/19-error.md

 func (w UndeadWarrior) String() string { return w.Bearer() }

-// ErrorManyCustoms shows how to deal with many custom errors in a single
+// ManyCustoms shows how to deal with many custom errors in a single
 // function and shows that errors are just values that are returned by also
-// returning a bearer which is very similar in behavior to an error. func ErrorManyCustoms(n uint32, phoneNo string, ltr rune) (bearer, error) {
+// returning a bearer which is very similar in behavior to an error. func ManyCustoms(n uint32, phoneNo string, ltr rune) (bearer, error) {
 	if n > uint32(math.Pow(2, 31)) {
 		return nil, TooBigError(n)
 	}